Machine-learning techniques for model-independent searches in dijet final states: Summary

 We have presented a detailed description of the five anomaly detection methods used to search for new particles decaying to two anomalous jets in Ref.~\cite{CMS:2024nsz}, using data collected by CMS between 2016 and 2018.
 Approaches based on weakly supervised, unsupervised, and semi-supervised training paradigms have been explored.
 All methods were successfully able to identify some classes of anomalous jets as distinct from standard model backgrounds, and were therefore able to enhance the sensitivity to the signatures of new particles in CMS data in a model-agnostic fashion.

 The sensitivity of the methods to the presence of an anomalous signal in the data has been shown to be higher than an inclusive search or simple selections based on jet substructure.
 The performance of the five methods has been found to depend on the considered signal model, with no single method outperforming all others.
 Further investigation has shown that correlations between the anomaly scores are low, indicating that methods identify anomalous signal events in different ways.
+Combining the different approaches could lead to more powerful methods.
 Furthermore, the impact of differences in the input features has been explored and shown to explain performance differences between signal models, but not between methods.

 Finally, a weakly supervised anomaly detection method has been used to separate top quark jets from jets produced in other standard model processes.
 The achieved separation power comes very close to that of a fully supervised classifier trained with the same input variables.
 This constitutes a validation of resonant anomaly detection in collider data.
 In addition, interpretation techniques have been used to successfully retrieve some of the main properties of the top quark.
 This would enable further investigation and confirmation of the signal in the event of a positive result from an anomaly search.